 - New developments tend to be on the outskirts, so some of them don’t have the stores you might want.
 But rooftops drive retail, and sometimes commercial developers have plans for centers near you.
 (Warning: Plans are not certainty.)
 Some people want to be by a Costco or Whole Foods or Trader Joe’s (and you’re undoubtedly going to spend time at Home Depot or Lowe’s).
 If this is important, map where the nearest ones are.

 - Entertainment.
 When we first came to Vegas, we couldn’t figure out where the movie theaters were until someone pointed us to the local casinos.
 If that’s part of your life, know how far your favorite places are.

 - What your family is into.
 If you’re boat people and want to head to Lake Mead on summer weekends, you’re probably better off in or near Henderson than in Summerlin or Skye Canyon.
 If you want to hit Mount Charleston, it’s the other way around.
 If the kids are into soccer or baseball and your weekends are filled with that, don’t plant yourself on the wrong side of town.
 If you go to LA all the time, think south along 15.

 - Work, family, friends, airport, Strip.
 Make sure you know where you’re buying compared to where you want to go.

 Free consumer’s guide on buying a new Las Vegas home

-This article was taking from Hal DeKeyser’s upcoming book on how to buy a new home in Las Vegas.
-Would you like a FREE advance copy?
+This article was taking from Hal DeKeyser’s book on how to buy a new home in Las Vegas.
 It walks buyers through all the steps in the process, from figuring out what kind of home you want to finding financing, shopping the models, monitoring construction to what you do in the first year.
 It’s a helpful guide even for those who have done this before.
-To get one, simply email Hal.DeKeyser@gmail.com with “I want the book” in the subject line.
+To get a FREE copy , simply email Hal.DeKeyser@gmail.com with “I want the new homes book” in the subject line.
 (No obligation.)